 That’s right.
 The White House tour is not guided.
 Apparently they’ve figured out that unwelcome guests are more likely to move through an attraction quickly when there is little or no information about it.

 A pair of security guards are stationed in each room and they invite you to ask questions, but most of the questions are uninformed and are concerned with the objects on the tables and mantles, and the paintings on the walls, rather than with the historic meetings and earth-shaking decisions that have taken place here over the course of 200 years.
 It’s like visiting a historic battlefield and discussing the types of grass.
 It misses the point completely.

 You are let into the White House through the East Colonnade on the lower level where you are free to look at a few portraits of former presidents and some nice photographs of them and their families.
 You can peek into the Library, the Vermeil Room and the China Room, which are handsomely furnished and almost never used for anything.

 Then you wander upstairs to the first floor where you enter the East Room which is historically significant.
 Having been designed by George Washington, it is part of the original structure.
 Abigail Adams hung laundry here in 1800, and Lewis and Clark prepared for their westward journey here a few years later.

-Andrew Jackson presided over a notorious inaugural bacchanal in the East Room in 1829, and Union soldiers quartered here during the civil war.
+Andrew Jackson presided over a notorious inaugural house party in the East Room in 1829, and Union soldiers quartered here during the civil war.
 It has been the site of lavish White House weddings, and the bodies of both Presidents Abraham Lincoln and John F. Kennedy have lain in state here.

-But you would know precious little of this if you didn’t come already armed with the information.
+But you would know precious little of this if you didn’t come already armed with that information.
 Most people just wander through the East Room, looking at the sumptuous trappings and fighting off the tendency to yawn.